pgRouting/pgrouting/src/proposedNext.rst

 .. warning::

-    This are proposed functions for next mayor release.
+    These are proposed functions for next mayor release.

       - They are not officially in the current release.
       - They will likely officially be part of the next mayor release: